Jask: Population

 situated on the Gulf of Oman.

 It is the site of an Iranian Navy base that opened on 28 October 2008.

-The base's position provides the Iranian Navy with the capability to close the Strait of Hormuz in order to block the entry of an "enemy" into the Persian Gulf.
-Admiral Habibollah Sayyari remarked on the base's opening that Iran was "creating a new defense front in the region, thinking of a non-regional enemy."
+Prior to the 2026 Iran war, the base's position ostensibly provided the Iranian Navy with a capability to close the Strait of Hormuz in order to block the entry of an "enemy" into the Persian Gulf.
+Admiral Habibollah Sayyari remarked on the base's opening in 2008 that Iran was "creating a new defense front in the region, thinking of a non-regional enemy."

-The port of Jask is also the proposed end of the Neka-Jask pipeline.
+The port of Jask was also the proposed terminus of the Neka-Jask pipeline.
 The city also has the Jask Airport.